Houston Drunk Driving Accident Lawyers

 Because of their slower reaction time and impaired judgment, a drunk driver’s choice to get behind the wheel can lead to severe crashes.
-In the aftermath, victims of these wrecks are left with serious injuries: traumatic brain injuries, back, and spinal injuries, paralysis, internal organ damage.
+In the aftermath, victims of these wrecks are left with serious injuries: traumatic brain injuries, back, and spinal injuries, paralysis, and internal organ damage.

 In Texas, a driver is considered to be legally drunk with a blood alcohol content of 0.08 percent.
 But it isn’t always easy to tell if a driver is impaired.
 Some of the subtler signs can include: